Avanade/Beef/docs/Entity-Entity-Config.md

 Property | Description
 -|-
 **`eventPublish`** | The layer to add logic to publish an event for a `Create`, `Update` or `Delete` operation.
 Valid options are: `None`, `DataSvc`, `Data`.<br/>&dagger; Defaults to the `CodeGeneration.EventPublish` configuration property (inherits) where not specified.
 Used to enable the sending of messages to the likes of EventGrid, Service Broker, SignalR, etc. This can be overridden within the `Operation`(s).
-**`eventOutbox`** | The the data-tier event outbox persistence technology (where the events will be transactionally persisted in an outbox as part of the data-tier processing).
-Valid options are: `None`, `Database`.<br/>&dagger; Defaults to `CodeGeneration.EventOutbox` configuration property (inherits) where not specified.
-A value of `Database` will result in the `DatabaseEventOutboxInvoker` being used to orchestrate.
 `eventSource` | The Event Source.<br/>&dagger; Defaults to `Name` (as lowercase) appended with the `/{$key}` placeholder.
 Note: when used in code-generation the `CodeGeneration.EventSourceRoot` will be prepended where specified.
 To include the entity id/key include a `{$key}` placeholder (`Create`, `Update` or `Delete` operation only); for example: `person/{$key}`.
 This can be overridden for the `Operation`.
-`eventSubjectFormat` | The default formatting for the Subject when an Event is published.
-Valid options are: `NameOnly`, `NameAndKey`.<br/>&dagger; Defaults to `CodeGeneration.EventSubjectFormat`.
-**`eventTransaction`** | Indicates whether a `System.TransactionScope` should be created and orchestrated at the `DataSvc`-layer whereever generating event publishing logic.<br/>&dagger; Usage will force a rollback of any underlying data transaction (where the provider supports TransactionScope) on failure, such as an `EventPublish` error.
+**`eventTransaction`** | Indicates whether a `System.TransactionScope` should be created and orchestrated whereever generating event publishing logic.<br/>&dagger; Usage will force a rollback of any underlying data transaction (where the provider supports TransactionScope) on failure, such as an `EventPublish` error.
 This is by no means implying a Distributed Transaction (DTC) should be invoked; this is only intended for a single data source that supports a TransactionScope to guarantee reliable event publishing.
 Defaults to `CodeGeneration.EventTransaction`.
 This essentially defaults the `Operation.DataSvcTransaction` where not otherwise specified.
-This should only be used where `EventPublish` is `DataSvc` and a transactionally-aware data source is being used.
+This should only be used where a transactionally-aware data source is being used.

 <br/>